How To Start a Business in Connecticut (Complete Guide)

 Step 2: Name Your Business

-• Connecticut limited liability company names must include "Limited Liability Company," "LLC," or "L.L.C." somewhere in the name.
+- Connecticut LLC names must include "Limited Liability Company," "LLC," or "L.L.C."

-• Limited partnership names must include "Limited Partnership" or "L.P." at the end of the name.
+- Limited partnership names must end with "Limited Partnership" or "L.P."

-• Sole proprietorship businesses operating under a name different from the owner's legal name must register a trade name certificate with the Connecticut Secretary of State.
+- Sole proprietorships operating under a name different from the owner's legal name must register a trade name certificate with the Connecticut Secretary of State.

-• Non-profit corporation names must include "Corporation," "Incorporated," or similar designators and cannot mislead the public about the organization's charitable nature.
+- Non-profit corporation names must include "Corporation," "Incorporated" or similar designators.
+They cannot mislead the public about the organization's charitable nature.

 Step 3: Register Your Business

-• LLC formation requires filing a Certificate of Organization with the Secretary of State.
-The filing fee is $120 and processing typically takes 7-10 business days.
+- LLC formation requires filing a Certificate of Organization with the Secretary of State.
+Filing fee is $120 and processing typically takes 7-10 business days.

-• Connecticut corporation formation requires filing a Certificate of Incorporation.
-Corporation filing fee is $250, with additional costs based on authorized share amounts.
+- Corporation formation requires a Certificate of Incorporation.
+Filing fee is $250, with additional costs scaled to authorized share counts.

-• Limited partnership formation requires filing a Certificate of Limited Partnership, detailing general and limited partner information.
-It costs $120 to submit this document.
+- Limited partnership formation requires a Certificate of Limited Partnership with general and limited partner details.
+Filing runs $120.

-• Sole proprietorships don't require state registration but must file a trade name certificate for $20 with the local town clerk if operating under a different name.
+- Sole proprietorships don't need state registration but must file a trade name certificate ($20) with the local town clerk if operating under a different name.
 As of January 2025, trade name certificates expire after 5 years and must be renewed.

-• Non-profit corporations file Articles of Incorporation with the SOS.
+- Non-profit corporations file Articles of Incorporation with the Secretary of State.

-All registered business entities must designate a registered agent; a person or company authorized to receive legal documents on behalf of the business.
-The registered agent must have a Connecticut address and be available during business hours.
+Every entity needs a registered agent, a person or company authorized to receive legal documents on the business's behalf.
+The agent must have a Connecticut address and be available during business hours.

-You can serve as your own registered agent, hire a professional service, or designate another individual.
+You can be your own agent, hire a professional service or designate another individual.

 Step 4: Write an Operating Agreement

-It sets rules for decision-making, handling disputes, and operational procedures, offering flexibility but must comply with state laws.
+It sets the rules for decision-making, dispute handling and operational procedure.
+You get flexibility, but the agreement still has to comply with state law.

 Step 5: Get Federal and Connecticut State Tax IDs

-Most Connecticut businesses need both federal and state tax identification numbers to pay business taxes.
+Most Connecticut businesses need both a federal EIN and Connecticut state tax registrations.

 Connecticut Department Tax Requirements:

-• Business Entity Tax: LLCs and other pass-through entities must pay a $250 annual tax, while partnerships are taxed based on their Connecticut gross receipts.
-This tax applies even if the business has no profit.
+- Business Entity Tax: LLCs and pass-through entities pay a flat $250 annual tax.
+Partnerships are taxed on Connecticut gross receipts.
+This applies even if the business posts a loss.

-• Personal Income Tax: Sole proprietors and pass-through entity owners pay personal income tax rates ranging from 2% to 6.99%, depending on income and filing status.
+- Personal Income Tax: Sole proprietors and pass-through owners pay 2% to 6.99% depending on income and filing status.

-• Property Tax: Businesses owning real estate or specific personal property must pay local property taxes.
+- Property Tax: Businesses owning real estate or specific personal property pay local property taxes.

 Step 6: Open a Business Bank Account

-Opening a separate bank account for your legal structure is essential for liability protection of your personal finances, revenue services, and tax compliance.
+A separate business bank account is essential for liability protection, clean bookkeeping and tax compliance.

-You’ll need business formation documents, a Connecticut tax registration number or federal employer identification number, a personal ID, and business plan (if applicable) to open the business bank account and obtain a business credit card.
+You'll need your formation documents, a Connecticut tax registration number or federal EIN, a personal ID and (if applicable) a business plan to open the account and apply for a business credit card.

 Step 7: Obtain Required Licenses and Permits

-Business licenses and permits in Connecticut depend on your industry, location, and activities.
+License and permit requirements depend on your industry, your location and your specific activities.

 Step 8: Get Business Insurance

-General liability insurance is crucial for most businesses, while professional liability is essential for service providers.
-Workers' compensation insurance is required for businesses with employees.
+General liability is the baseline for almost every business.
+Professional liability matters for service providers.
+Workers' compensation is required by law for businesses with employees.

 Why Start a Business in Connecticut?
 (3 Benefits)